thedivinememe/the-ultimeme/README.md

 # the-ultimeme

+## Most recent updates: new png diagram (still in comic sans, don't worry), example in readme utilizing nihilism and the golden rule

 I’ve been trying to figure out what topic to write this about, and it’s finally clicked: Language.
 Rules.
 Systems.

 I don’t have the traditional qualifications that you would think of when you picture a successful software dev, but I do have some amount of education in a lot of languages: